framely/community/docs/guide/build-simple-chatbot.md

 ## Before you start
 - [Sign up](./signingup.md#sign-up) for an account and log in to [OpenCUI](https://build.opencui.io/login).
-- It is helpful to get familiar with [the type-based way of building chatbot](../essentials/README.md).
-- We assume that you have finished [clone a simple chatbot](clone-simple-chatbot.md), so you get a better understanding of what to build.
+- We assume that you have finished [clone a simple chatbot](clone-simple-chatbot.md), so you get some idea of what to build.

 ## Create a project
 You can create a chatbot under any organization, following these steps: